About the course

-Candidates offered a place must complete an enhanced Disclosure and Barring Service check to ensure they do not have a criminal background which might prevent them working as a teacher.
+The DfE requires the Disclosure and Barring Service to vet the background of persons working in schools.
+Candidates offered a PGCE place must complete an enhanced DBS check to ensure they do not have a criminal background which might prevent them working as a teacher.

 Students who have lived outside the UK in the last 5 years must also provide a certificate of good conduct for the relevant countries.

-All trainees must meet the DfE requirements for physical and mental health.
-We welcome applications from people with disabilities.
-If the health declaration form reveals a need, King's provides appropriate school placements, support and monitoring.
-Contact us if you have questions about health, disability, or support.
+All trainees must meet the DfE requirements for physical and mental health, but few health problems preclude applicants from teaching.
+Contact King's if you have questions about health, disability, or support.